numbats/summer-vis-inf/README.md

-# summer-vis-inf
+# Regression diagnostics
-This is the repo for a summer project to conduct a visual inference study on appropriate residual diagnostics for multi-level models.
+This is the repo for a 2020-2021 summer project to conduct a visual inference study on appropriate residual diagnostics for multi-level models.